 Students with disabilities shall be eligible to receive a Standard Diploma, Advanced Studies Diploma or Advanced Studies Diploma with Lynchburg Honors Seal upon earning the units of credit prescribed and by passing the Standards of Learning Tests.
 In addition, students entering the ninth grade between 2000-2012 may earn the Modified Standard Diploma.
-Beginning with the 2013-14 Freshman class, the Modified Standard Diploma will be folded into the Standard Diploma, and the guidelines, credit accommodations for students with disabilities.
+Beginning with the 2013-14 Freshman class, the Modified Standard Diploma will be folded into the Standard Diploma, and the Board of Education will establish, through guidelines, credit accommodations for students with disabilities.
 The Special Diploma is also an option for students with disabilities.
 Requirements for these diplomas are described in a later section of this program of studies.